 What's the most popular room in your house?
 Where do you end up when friends and family come over?
-That's right – the kitchen – the kinds of environments we’re striving for in our small groups: Community Groups, Access Groups, Starting Point, and our Care Network Groups.
+That's right—the kitchen.
+This is the kind of environment we’re striving for in our small groups: Community Groups, Short-Term Groups, Starting Point, and Care Network Groups.

 What is the history of North Point Ministries?

 We love to tell our story.
 Go here to find out how we started.

 Why do we care so much about small groups?

 Our mission is to lead people into a growing relationship with Jesus Christ.
 We believe spiritual growth happens best in the context of relationships.
 Therefore, the “win” in all of our environments is to help people take steps toward connecting in a small group.
 A small group is a group of six married couples or eight individuals of the same gender that meet weekly in someone’s home for Bible study and prayer.
 Group members commit to accountability, friendship, and support.
 Small groups are for adults of all ages, stages of life, and spiritual maturity.
 Also see the question “Why don’t Strategic Partners have Sunday school?”

 The mission of our churches is to lead people into a growing relationship with Jesus Christ.
 We feel that this growth is best sustained in a small group environment.
 There are several reasons we have chosen small groups as our primary relational structure.
 First, not having adult Sunday school allows attendees to participate in our strategic service volunteering strategy.
 We have also found that meeting in homes is a safe and predictable environment and no one slips through the cracks.
 True accountability can be reached with a consistent group of people in a small group.
 Lastly, people are able to benefit from the encouragement and accountability of a small group while still being part of our “invest and invite” evangelism strategy.